 Grow through reading

-- Ethics by Baruch Spinoza provides a classical philosophical framework for a deep understanding of mind-body-affect dynamics and is abound in Stoic wisdom.
+- Ethics by Baruch Spinoza provides a classical philosophical framework for a deep understanding of mind-body-affect dynamics and is abound in Neostoic wisdom.
 Although it dates back to the 17th century, Spinoza’s main insights are to a great extent supported by modern neuroscience, as you can see in Antonio Damasio’s book Looking for Spinoza.
 (German readers may be interested in my thesis on emotional self-regulation that I wrote half a decade ago from a Spinozist point of view.)

 - Viktor Frankl’s story about his experiences in a Nazi concentration camp describe an essential aspect of what it means to gain freedom through strength.

 Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.
 (Man’s Search for Meaning, p.
 66)

 - Eat more vegetables and less sugar!
 This simple advice is more important and more helpful than ten thousand books and scientific articles about nutrition and diet.
 If you can’t stick to it, don’t even think about reading more shit about nutrition or buying the latest diet program by some fitness guru.
 All you’re doing by that is procrastinating and distracting yourself from the fact that you can’t even stick to one simple principle.

 - I have been integrating intermittent fasting into most of my diet plans for several years now.
 Not only does it make me feel much better, it also makes sticking to a healthy diet much easier.
 I have never been above 13% body fat since daily fasting is part of my lifestyle.
 For motivation, read The Warrior Diet to learn how fasting awakes your primal warrior instincts.